GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/7aa5bed4-e622-4691-810a-25999cabf308)

 In the image above we see how `Apache Spark` stores the data in the form of different type of metadata, all of them being Binary Large Objects (blob) in this case.
-In case the data to be transferred is really large, we can even select the number of partitions we want to create for this dataset.
+Was the data to be transferred really large, we could even select the number of partitions we could want to create for that dataset.

 [Back to Table of Contents](#table-of-contents)
 &nbsp;